-While the nobles immersed themselves in courtly pleasures and intrigues, out in the provinces powerful military forces were developing.
+Outside the capital, in the provinces, powerful military forces were developing.
 They were typically led by minor nobles, often sent on behalf of court-based major nobles to carry out tedious local administrative duties or to put out the flames of rebellions – particularly in northeast Japan, then the very edge of the court's sphere of influence.
-Some were distant imperial family members, barred from succession claims – they were given new names and farmed out to provincial clans – and hostile to the court.
+Some were distant imperial family members, barred from succession claims (they were given new names and farmed out to provincial clans) and hostile to the court.
 To build up their own power, they recruited local warriors, who would later become the samurai of the feudal period.

-The two main clans of disenfranchised lesser nobles, the Minamoto (also known as Genji) and Taira (Heike), were enemies.
+There were two prominent and increasingly influential clans of disenfranchised lesser nobles: the Minamoto (also known as Genji) and Taira (Heike) were hostile towards each other.
 In 1156 they were employed to help rival claimants to the Fujiwara family leadership, but these figures soon faded into the background when an all-out feud developed between the Minamoto and the Taira.

-The Taira prevailed, under their leader Kiyomori (1118–81), who based himself in the capital and, over the next 20 years, fell prey to many of the vices that lurked there.
-In 1180 he enthroned his two-year-old grandson, Antoku.
+The Taira prevailed under their leader Kiyomori (1118–81), who based himself in the capital.
+Over the following 20 years he, too, became overly absorbed in courtly politics and society.
+In 1180 he enabled the enthroning of his two-year-old grandson, Antoku.
 When a rival claimant requested the help of the Minamoto family, who had spent those last two decades regrouping, their leader, Yoritomo (1147–99), was more than ready to agree.

 Both Kiyomori and the claimant died shortly afterwards, but Yoritomo and his younger half-brother Yoshitsune (1159–89) continued the campaign against the Taira.
 By 1185 Kyoto had fallen and the Taira had been pursued to the western tip of Honshū.
 A naval battle ensued – the famous Battle of Dan-no-ura, won by the Minamoto.
 In a well-known tragic tale, Kiyomori's widow leapt into the sea with her grandson Antoku (now aged seven), rather than have him surrender.
-Minamoto Yoritomo, now the most powerful man in Japan, was to usher in a martial age.

 The Age of Warriors